-- Those who can demonstrate that either they or their family face life threatening circumstances and as a consequence require immediate rehousing. - Applicants in need of temporary rehousing (decant) as a consequence of fire or flood damage, together with other tenants we may agree to decant for other reasons, from time to time.
+- Those who can demonstrate that either they or their family face life threatening circumstances and as a consequence require immediate rehousing. - Applicants in need of temporary rehousing (decant) as a consequence of fire or flood damage, together with other tenants we may lage to a state of the reasons, from time to time.